ulich/crm/README.md

-# mailcampaign
+# crm

-A mail campaign tool that sends emails to leads in configurable intervals with specialized attachments.
+A custom CRM tool that also sends emails to leads in configurable intervals with specialized attachments.